Child Maintenance Support Calculator – Divorce & Separation

 In partnership with Just Answer.

-How is child support calculated in the UK?
+How is it calculated in the UK?

 Child support payments can be negotiated and arranged by both parents on their own.